 We have almost everything back in place and ready for your browsing pleasure.
 Click here for a short slide show of interior shots to get an even better feel for this new location.

-We have added more lighting but still intend to add even more in several areas.
-The heating and a/c are quite adequate making the whole bookstore comfortable.
+We have added still more lighting but still intend to add a little more in a couple areas.
+The heating and a/c have been straightened out for a while now making the whole bookstore comfortable.

 Look for our signs on the front doors until we get our outdoor ones up, the first of which we hope to have this week.